 Lipomas and mast cell tumors, for instance, may resemble skin tags on dogs, but vary in their nature and potential long-term consequences.
 A quick fine-needle aspiration performed by your veterinarian can tell whether cancerous cells are present, which a biopsy will confirm if true.

+So, what are lipomas and fatty tumors — and how are they different from skin tags on dogs?
 Lipomas are fatty deposits that form just beneath the skin and fur, rather than appearing to grow out of them.
-Like skin tags on dogs, lipomas tend to stay soft to the touch, and like skin tags, are usually harmless and painless to dogs.
+Like skin tags on dogs, lipomas tend to stay soft to the touch, and like skin tags on dogs, are usually harmless and painless.
 That can vary, though, depending on where they form and whether the dog can scratch or bite at them.
 Lipomas form as the body and its standard filtration systems deteriorate, purging excess toxins through the skin.

 Mast cells are part of the immune system, assisting in defense against allergies and in healing processes.
-Mast cell tumors in dogs are one reason why any strange or suddenly appearing skin growth should be tested.
-Mast cell tumors may be mistaken for skin tags and lipomas in dogs.
+These types of tumors in dogs are one reason why any strange or suddenly appearing skin growth should be tested.
+Mast cell tumors may be mistaken for lipomas and skin tags on dogs.
 Like skin tags and lipomas, mast cell tumors tend to affect mostly older dogs.

 Two major differences between lipomas and mast cell tumors are that mast cell tumors can form at any time in a dog’s life and can change size rapidly.
 Similar to skin tags and lipomas, mast cell tumors can appear anywhere on a dog’s body, but many are found on the lower body, including the genitals, and on the legs.

 Another significant difference is that mast cell tumors can be aggressive and spread through the body.
 Treatments vary depending on the nature of the mast cell tumor and how far it has advanced.
 Yet another reason to consult a veterinarian at the first sign of a strange growth.